 Different configurations of LHS units

 Once the PCM has been selected the geometry of the PCM container has to be considered along with its thermal and geometric parameters.
-In order to ensure long-term thermal performance of any PCM system the size and shape of the PCM container must correspond to the melting time of the PCM and to the daily insulation at a given location if the source of energy is a solar collector [8].
-The most common configurations are cylindrical containers such as long thin heat pipes and shell and tube systems [10, 11] also rectangular containers (plates) [10, 11] and spheres bed [11].
+In order to ensure long-term thermal performance of any PCM system the size and shape of the PCM container must correspond to the melting time of the PCM and to the daily insolation at a given location if the source of energy is a solar collector [8].
+The most common configurations are cylindrical containers such as long thin heat pipes and shell and tube systems [10, 11] also rectangular containers (plates) [10, 11] and packed beds of spheres [11].
 The PCM container configuration that has been most intensely analyzed by researchers and publications for storing heat is the shell and tube system, accounting for more than 70%; this may be due to the fact that heat loss from this configuration is minimal [8].

-The main disadvantage of using PCMs for heat storage applications is their low heat conductivity.
+The main disadvantage of using PCMs for heat storage applications is their low thermal conductivity.
 To overcome these problems two approaches are being developed by DLR: one is to reduce the specific resistance for heat conduction in the PCM (external or internal arrangement), and the other to reduce the average distance for heat conduction within the storage material (Figure 2-4).